Frequently Asked Questions - Port Infrastructure Development Grants

 A few helpful hints:

-- Submit your application before the April 28, 2023 11:59:59 Eastern application deadline.
+· Submit your application before the deadline of May 10, 2024 at 11:59:59 pm EDT.
 Applications submitted after the deadline will not be considered, unless an applicant is able to provide verification that a technological issue error prevented their application from being correctly submitted.

-- Ensure that you properly document that all parties to a project have the authority to carry out the project and that each party is clearly aware of their respective roles.
+· Ensure that you properly document how the parties to a project have the authority to carry out the project and that each party is clearly aware of their respective roles.